 After years of making relief paintings I added other materials to my unusual palette but lost oil paints along the way.
 Now I use paper, fabric, grass, tea, coffee, leaves, shells, driftwood, text, clay and sand building this unique alphabet more out of experience and a desire to bring nature and an organicity into painting.
-I find this materiality quite integral to my way of thinking as I am able to understand or hear the voice of my material - its also important to me to keep that original feel intact so I hardly ever paint over it or sculpt it beyond its natural shape.
-You will find me putting leaves on canvas rather than painting a leaf, and its the same with my book sculptures and installations.
+I find materiality quite integral to my way of thinking as I am able to understand or hear the voice of my material - its also important to me to keep that original feel intact so you will find me putting leaves on canvas rather than painting a leaf, or putting nails in a line rather than drawing a road.

 Saba Hasan, Sulehkul, 2012

 Clip from an interview on the Kochi sketchbook, 2019

 Sometimes I involve nature as a collaborator, by putting sand on my canvas, leaves gathered from the Jardin des Plantes or the Great Wall of China, and by leaving the work to dry in my garden, even through a night of rain, letting it develop in unexpected ways.
 Like my old parchment paintings spread out to dry on the grass, when it rained at night and they got completely soaked, I found the canvas under water next morning.
 I thought to myself, nature is giving me a hand, why say no?
 Sure enough after a few days the canvas curled up like an old parchment with bumps and cracks looking like a beautiful lunar landscape.
 Some of these paintings are now in the collection of S.H Raza the renowned abstract artist, and of poet and art critic Keshav Malik.